-NOTE: Column two represents the sites located in the Northeast region and other regions of the country, where other ethnobotanical works have been carried out, with which we have compared our results in terms of the number of families, genera and species identified in Iturbide.
+NOTE: Column two represents the sites located in the Northeast region and other regions of the country, where other ethnobotanical works have been carried out, with which we have compared our results in terms of the number of families, genera, and species identified in Iturbide.

 3.2.
+Ethnobotanical uses

-Ornamental
+3.2.1 Ornamental

-The individuals interviewed showed a greater knowledge on the ornamental use of plants, recognizing 132 species, corresponding to 52.8% of the total, with respect to the medicinal ones, with only 100 species (Appendix A).
-This phenomenon differs from the results of other ethnobotanical studies conducted in Nuevo León [34,35], and other regions of Mexico [3,8,37,39].
-Currently, the importance of ornamental plants is documented, for example, in Cuatrociénegas, Coahuila; where they are important in gardens and public squares [6].
+The individuals interviewed showed a greater knowledge of the ornamental utilization of plants, recognizing 132 taxa, corresponding to 52.8% of the total,concerning the medicinal ones, with only 100 (Appendix A).
+This phenomenon differs from the results of other ethnobotanical studies conducted in Nuevo León [26,27], and other regions of Mexico [10,48,50].
+Currently, the importance of ornamental plants is documented, for example, in Cuatrociénegas, Coahuila; where they are important in gardens and public squares [13].
 As in Cuatrociénegas, in Iturbide the presence of ornamental plants is noticeable in streets and private properties.
 In addition, on weekends, plant vendors come to the area to sell exotic herbaceous and shrubby species, which is why the inhabitants of Iturbide use introduced ornamental species more, instead of native ones (Figure 2d-2f).
-This phenomenon is associated with the adaptation of the species to the environmental conditions of the place, as well as the care that the owners provide them.
-Therefore, ornamental plants play an important role for the socio-cultural well-being of the inhabitants, through landscape beauty [47].
-In addition, very possibly, as in the Sonoran Desert, they provide well-being in human health, through the release of biogenic organic compounds [9].
+This phenomenon is associated with the adaptation of the taxa to the environmental conditions of the place, as well as the care that the owners provide them.
+Therefore, ornamental plants play an important role in the socio-cultural well-being of the inhabitants, through landscape beauty [51].
+In addition, very possibly, as in the Sonoran Desert, they provide well-being in human health, through the release of biogenic organic compounds [18].

-Among the exotic species, herbaceous plants (37 species) were the most frequent, followed by trees (22 species) and shrubs (19 species; Appendix A).
+Among the exotic species, herbaceous plants (37) were the most frequent, followed by trees (22) and shrubs (19; Appendix A).
 The most abundant herbaceous species were Hypoestes phyllostachya, Dianthus caryophyllus, Cymbopogon citratus, Vinca minor, Zantedeschia aethiopica, Asparagus setaceus, Canna indica, Impatiens hawkeri, Tulipa gesneriana, Pelargonium hortorum, and Lavandula angustifolia.
 The most abundant shrubs were Lagerstroemia indica, Alcea rosea, Cascabela thevetioides, Lonicera japonica, Euphorbia milii, and Hibiscus syriacus.
 Among the most frequently mentioned ornamental exotic trees in Iturbide were Schinus molle, Cupressus lousitanica, Cupressus sempervirens, Thuja occidentalis, Sapium sebiferum, Punica granatum, Ficus carica, and Prunus persica.
-In private gardens it is common also to see orange, lemon, barreta, peach and apricot trees as ornamental species.
-These species are commonly found also in many other areas, being characterized by its relevant ethnobotanical use in these other regions and, importantly, being used in botanical gardens for ethnobotanical purposes [48-52].
+In private gardens, it is common also to see orange, lemon, barreta, peach, and apricot trees as ornamental species.
+These taxa are commonly found also in many other areas and importantly, are being used in botanical gardens for ethnobotanical purposes [52].